Turkey: Official and Widely Spoken Languages

 Challenges in Language Rights and Policy

 Language rights in this region face significant challenges due to strict legal frameworks.
-Constitutional provisions, such as Article 42, restrict the teaching of minority languages in education institutions15.
+Constitutional provisions, such as Article 42, restrict the teaching of minority languages in education institutions.
 This has created barriers for communities seeking to preserve their linguistic heritage.

 Constitutional Restrictions and Minority Rights